OlamilekanJohn/Climate-Finance-Project/README.md

 **SHAP feature importance analysis** reveals:
 - **Population** is the dominant predictor of finance received
 - **Physical climate vulnerability** accounts for only **2%** of explained variance
-- Income and emissions profile are stronger predictors than climate risk
+- Inflation (CPI) and Gross Domestic Product (GDP) profile are stronger predictors than climate risk

-**Conclusion:** Capital follows demographic and economic capacity, not vulnerability.
+**Conclusion:** Capital follows demographic and economic capacity, and potentially other political and institutional dynamics, not vulnerability.
 The international climate finance system is not allocating on the basis of measurable climate need.

 ---